Skip to Content

 How Sexual Battery Is Defined Under Florida Statute § 794.011

 Sexual battery – also referred to as rape, sexual assault, or sexual abuse – is a very serious criminal offense in Florida.
 According to Florida Statute § 794.011, sexual battery is defined as “oral, anal, or female genital penetration by, or union with, the sexual organ of another or the anal or female genital penetration of another by any other object” without a bona fide medical purpose.
+This comprehensive statute aims to protect individuals by covering a wide range of non-consensual acts and emphasizing the importance of consent in all interactions, underlining the severity of charges brought under this statute.

-Contact our firm today at (904) 474-3115or send us a message onlinefor a free consultation.
+Contact our firm today at (904) 474-3115 or send us a message online for a free consultation.
 We are available 24/7 to discuss your case.

 Types of Sexual Battery Charges in Florida